RedmondLabUCD/Behaviour-aware-clustering-for-offline-policy-learning/README.md

 # Behaviour-aware clustering for offline policy learning
-Official implementation of paper: [URL]
+Official implementation of paper: [Dataset Clustering for Improved Offline Policy Learning](https://arxiv.org/pdf/2402.09550.pdf)

 ## Download datasets
 Our datasets can be downloaded from [THIS LINK](https://drive.google.com/drive/folders/14EYcggpa4KCgRevSe0dh3H3-8leQGIok).
 This link provides multi-behavior datasets with labels, which serve as the ground truth for evaluating clustering results.
 Additionally, it includes the policies trained using [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/) for generating the multi-behavior datasets.